-Leslie Wheeler enjoys confounding local folks who know of his youth in Southern California by describing himself as a native Oregonian.
+Leslie Wheeler enjoyed confounding local folks who knew of his youth in Southern California by describing himself as a native Oregonian.
 Born in Eugene on December 8, 1928, Les moved with his family to Alhambra in the Los Angeles area when he was a child.
 He graduated from Mark Keppel High School before going on to John Muir Junior College in South Pasadena.
 His first job was with Weber Tool Co. in Los Angeles, in 1943, as a shop helper at the age of fourteen.
 Weber Tool manufactured gun mounts for Navy anti-aircraft guns during World War II.
 After the war’s end and the completion of schooling, Les went to work for Modern Tool and Die as an apprentice tool and die maker.
 Modern Tool and Die evolved into Tools Inc., where Les became half-owner.
 All during this time, he was a mentor for vocational education and apprenticeship training.
 Les was a member of the American Society of Tool and Manufacturing Engineers and also served as chairman of the Southern California Tool and Die Association Apprenticeship Committee.
 After thirty-nine years in the Los Angeles area, Les and his wife Margaret decided it was time for a change.

 Their son, Paul, was a major impetus for their choice of Corvallis.
 He was a star football player in his high school and had been recruited to play for Oregon State University.
 When Les and Margaret saw Corvallis, they decided it was more than just a nice place to visit.
 They sold everything they had in the world and bought a large plot of land on fertile Kiger Island, where they farmed.